Are you ready to save money, prevent food waste, and bring some order to your kitchen? Take the Pantry Challenge.

 I’ve been doing a PC every year since 2009.
 It’s become super successful for my family to offset our grocery spending and to refine our shopping habits to better suit our lifestyle in the present.

-Each time I set specific goals for our family’s Challenge, like in December of 2013 when I spent 2-weeks cleaning out our cupboards to make room for healthier ingredients.
-And every time I do it, I help our overall grocery budget even out so that I can allow myself splurge months when the circumstances of life require it.
+Each time I set specific goals for our family’s Challenge and every time I do it, I help our overall grocery budget even out so that I can allow myself splurge months when the circumstances of life require it.

 Learn how to Do a Pantry Challenge.